 - Select books school-age children can read independently.

 - Provide school-age children with different options for completing a task or activity.
 For example, children could paint pictures, put on a play, create a computer presentation, or write a report.

 It is important to answer a question that many educators have: Are changes and supports for one child fair to other school-age children in the class?
 The issue of fairness becomes less of a worry when you think of your role to support all school-age children.
 You give each child what he or she needs when he or she needs it.
 Every child gets extra help and support at one time or another.
 As a teacher or staff member, you should know the strengths and needs of all children and know how to help each child.

 Another way to support school-age children and youth with special learning needs is differentiation.
-Differentiation allows school-age children with special needs to participate in different activities based on their skills and abilities.
+Differentiation allows school-age children with dis/abilities to participate in different activities based on their skills and abilities.
 Differentiation works well with UDL.
 When differentiating activities, you can differentiate the content, product, or process.
 See the table below for suggestions of differentiating in your program.

 What the school-age child needs to learn.